 U.S. Speakers and Artists Program

-U.S. Embassies use the ARS Speaker and Artist program to explain American perspectives on a wide range of topics using independent American experts who participate in lectures, seminars, workshops, events, and conferences with African publics.
+U.S. Embassies use Africa Regional Services (ARS) U.S. Speaker and Artist Program to explain American perspectives on a wide range of topics using independent American experts who participate in lectures, seminars, workshops, events, and conferences with African publics.
 These exchanges promote a better understanding of American values and policies.

 ARS programs speakers in two formats:

 - In-person, by traveling to specific locations in Africa.

 - Virtually, by Zoom.

 ARS U.S. speakers and artists help U.S. Embassies meet U.S. foreign policy goals through public diplomacy.
 Speakers come from a variety of backgrounds such as business, health, education, journalism, and other fields.
 Artists come from dance, music, storytelling, and other professions.
 ARS funds the programs and ensures the logistics for participating speakers and artists.

 Interested in applying to ARS U.S. Speakers and Artists program?